Leonshekre/Live-Poll/README.md

 # Live-poll client-server communication website
-Live-poll client-server communication project

-Professor Starter-code:
-- CLIENT: Skeleton of PollsApp with dummy API error checking functions
-- SERVER: Skeleton of Express.js set up with a "dummy" API endpoint

-My contributions:
-- CLIENT: Completely functional Polling with PollsApp.tsx as Parent component and NewPollPage.tsx, ViewCurrentPollPage.tsx, ViewPollListPage.tsx as children components.
-Child components are displayed based on state management of PollsApp.tsx's currPage variable that changes due to Events
-- SERVER: Completely functional Express based server with custom API's such as getPollList, add, getPollFromName, and recordVote that is RIGOUROUSLY unit-tested (400 lines of testing) in routes_test.ts from routes.ts

 ## Description
 This is a basic "Live Poll client-server website" that displays REAL-TIME polls that users can vote on<br/>